There’s never been a better time for you to share your message and creative brilliance with the world.

 Who can offer transcendent, awakening experiences?
 You.

-This is why now more than ever we need well-designed art, music, stories, books, films, and events.
-This is why now more than ever we need teachers who can design experiences in which something real and true is brought out in us.
-This is why now more than ever we also need intelligent, sensitive creative people to innovate ways to get their “medicine” out into the world, to their patch of the planet.
+Now more than ever we need well-designed art, music, stories, books, films, and events.
+Now more than ever we need teachers who can design experiences in which something real and true is brought out in us.
+Now more than ever we need intelligent, sensitive creative people to innovate ways to get their “medicine” out into the world, to their patch of the planet.

 Why do corporations turn to artists?
 Why did Lincoln Motor Company – as part of its brilliant 2013 “Hello, Again” campaign – turn to Beck and designers and audio geeks to create a multi-media live and online “360-degree experience”?